 Alex’s research interests center on the development of sustainable digital cultural heritage environments.
 She studies both the use and users of digital research content, ranging from legacy software to archival web collections.
-Working at the intersection of archival science, digital humanities, digital preservation, and information science, her research asks: what do different communities of practice value about their interactions with born-digital content?
-What epistemological shifts in practices (or “ways of knowing”) are consequential for digital research environments?
+Working at the intersection of cultural heritage studies, digital preservation, and information science, her research asks: what do different communities of practice value about their interactions with digital research content?
+How are epistemological practices (or “ways of knowing”) changing and how is this consequential for digital research infrastructure?

 - OSSArcFlow, Educopia Institute, 2018-present

 - Software Curation Postdoctoral Scholar, MIT Libraries, 2016-2018

 - BitCurator and BitCurator Access, UNC SILS, 2011-2016